 - To take undergrad courses, use the online undergrad application.
 It wasn’t designed for us, so a little fudging may be necessary.
 James Massey in Undergrad Admissions tells me there’s a place in the application to indicate that you’re apply through the Golden ID program, and that the application will then proceed smoothly.
 However, I and others have not found that place in the process and the application required us to list all the classes we took in grades 9-12, information we obviously don’t have.
 One participant was told to just list one course for each year, and estimate her grade, and that worked.
 (She had to list something in order for the software to allow her to submit the application.)
 If you have any problems filling out the form, do contact James B. Massey Jr. in Undergraduate Admissions.
 (He completed the application for me.)
 His phone: 301.314.8385 and email: email@example.com.There’s more help available to undergrads by asking for an advisor, someone can also help you if you have trouble registering for classes.
 I’m told you can just show up at the Hornbake Library and ask for an advisor on the spot, or use this link to schedule an appointment.
 The application fee is $75.

 - If you want to take graduate-level courses you need to apply to the grad school.
+(One participant reports that he was able to apply as an Advanced Special Graduate student with NO major, and did not need a letter from a department.)
 Click here for information about applying as a non-degree applicant to the grad school and you can start the application at the bottom of that link.
 This application seems more appropriate for us because there’s definitely a place in the application to check off “Golden ID” and also whether you’re auditing or not.
 You’ll need to provide your college transcript and even if you’re auditing, you’ll need an undergrad GPA of at least 3.0.
 (You may still be ultimately admitted but they’ll ask for more information, like a letter from the head of the department you’ll be studying in.)
 Need help?
-Contact Heather Kissinger, Grad School Admissions Evaluator Phone: (301) 314-1179 Email: email@example.com.
+Contact Heather Kissinger, Grad School Admissions Evaluator Phone: (301) 314-1179 Email: firstname.lastname@example.org.
 Again the application fee is $75.

 - If you’ve previously been a student at the University of Maryland who left before earning an undergraduate degree, your application should be easier.
 Contact the Office of Student Success about “re-enrolling.”